dariodip/rfd-discovery/README.md

 ## Description
-This project, written in Python and Cython, deals with Discovery of Relaxed Functional Dependencies(RFDs) [[1](http://hdl.handle.net/11386/4658456)] using a bottom-up approach: instead of giving a fixed threshold on input and discovery all the RDFs, this method infers distances from different RHS attributes by itself and then discover the RFDs for these ones.
+This project, written in Python and Cython, deals with Discovery of Relaxed Functional Dependencies(RFDs) [[1](http://hdl.handle.net/11386/4658456)] using a bottom-up approach: instead of giving a fixed threshold on input and then finding all the RDFs, this method infers distances from different RHS attributes by itself and then discovers the RFDs for these ones.

  rfd-discovery takes a dataset, representing a table of a relational database, in CSV format as input and prints the set of the discovered RFDs.